theonlyid/theonlyid.github.io/_posts/2016-01-01-Brain-State-Classification.md

 This method led to the discovery of novel insights into the nature of neurovascular coupling, leading to the identification of singular and unique correlates of spiking activity and low-frequency LFPs, enabling a much better interpretation of the neuroimaginng signal.

 This method enables the studying of neurovascular coupling at a cost that is two orders of magnitude cheaper but with an SNR which is two orders of magnitude greater than other methods (fMRI, optical imaging, etc).
+You can read my publication on the method [here](https://www.sciencedirect.com/science/article/pii/S105381191500628X).

 I'm currently translating this technique into a novel implantable medical device.
+Checkout my post titled "Implantable fNIRS" for more info.